skyscrapers/documentation/aws/iam_delegated_access.md

 ## Access to Billing & Costs

 > [!CAUTION]
-> Enabling IAM User and Role Access will allow existing users/roles access to the billing dashboard **IF** you those users have a full read-access '*' on all resources.
+> Enabling **IAM User and Role Access To Billing Information** will allow existing users/roles access to the billing dashboard **IF** you those users have a full read-access '*' on all resources.

 To allow us access to the billing dashboard, it first needs to be enabled.